Bose-Hubbard simulator with long-range hopping

-\textbf{\fd{Array of optical dipoles}} We use an array of metal gate-electrodes to define a 250 nm period electrostatic lattice in a GaAs bilayer (see \fd{Supplementary Information}). \fd{The lattice confines optically injected dipolar excitons made by electrons and holes lying in a different quantum well.
-Our device is operated in a blockade regime where two-body on-site dipolar repulsions largely exceed the lattice depth, double occupancies being then prohibitted. \fd{As illustrated in Fig.1.a, this situation is captured by a Bose-Hubbard Hamiltonian extended to nearest-neighbour (NN) interactions \cite{Baranov2012,Dutta2015}, which reads $H_\mathrm{eBH}=-t \sum\limits_{<k,l>} B^\dag_kB_l + V/2\sum\limits_{<k,l>}n_k n_l$.} Here, $B_k$ is the annihilation operator of one exciton in a site $k$, whose occupation is then $n_k=B^\dag_kB_k$, while both summations are restricted to NN sites.
-Furthermore $V$ denotes the strength of dipolar repulsions between NNs.
-It has} a magnitude previously measured around 50 $\mu$eV \cite{lagoin_2022,lagoin_2024}, greatly exceeding the NN tunnelling strength $t\sim2$ $\mu$eV (Fig.1.a). \fd{Then, MI and CB solids realize the many-body ground-states at $T=330$ mK, for unitary and half lattice fillings respectively \cite{lagoin_2022,lagoin_2024}.}
+\textbf{Array of optical dipoles} We use an array of metal gate-electrodes to define a 250 nm period electrostatic lattice in a GaAs bilayer (\fd{Methods}).
+The lattice confines optically injected dipolar excitons made by electrons and holes lying in a different quantum well.
+Our device is operated in a blockade regime where two-body on-site dipolar repulsions largely exceed the lattice depth, double occupancy being then prohibited.
+As illustrated in Fig.1.a, this situation is captured by a Bose-Hubbard Hamiltonian extended to NN interactions \cite{Baranov2012,Dutta2015}, which reads $H_\mathrm{eBH}=-t \sum\limits_{<k,l>} B^\dag_kB_l + V/2\sum\limits_{<k,l>}n_k n_l$.
+Here, $B_k$ is the annihilation operator of one exciton in a site $k$, whose occupation is then $n_k=B^\dag_kB_k$, while both summations are restricted to NN sites. $V$ denotes the strength of dipolar repulsions between NNs, with a magnitude around 50 $\mu$eV \cite{lagoin_2022,lagoin_2024} greatly exceeding the NN tunnelling strength $t\sim2$ $\mu$eV (Fig.1.a). \fd{Experimentally, we verify that excitons accurately emulate $H_\mathrm{eBH}$ by confirming that MI and CB solids realize the insulating ground-states at $T=330$ mK, for unitary and half lattice fillings respectively (Methods and Extended Data Fig.2).}